trek-view/basecamp/README.md

 ## Hosting

-The main branch of this repository is hosted by Cloudflare pages.
+The main branch of this repository is hosted by GitHub pages.

 ## License